Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-The difference between a control set $\bC$ and a placebo set $\bC^P$ is to guarantee that unblocked back-door paths between the main outcome and the treatment are as similar as possible to those between the placebo outcome and the treatment.
+The basic idea behind the theorem is as follows: under the structural stationarity, back-door paths between the main outcome and the treatment are similar to those between the lagged dependent variable and the treatment.
+The difference between control set $\bC$ and placebo set $\bC^P$ is to formally guarantee that unblocked back-door paths between the main outcome and the treatment are the same (from a causal graph perspective) to those between the placebo outcome and the treatment.
 To derive this placebo set, we only need to know which variables in the control set are time-dependent and which variables are affected by outcomes at time $t$.
-The former information is often readily available, and the latter one is essentially the same as the information we usually use to avoid post-treatment bias in the standard causal inference problem.
+The former information is often readily available, and the latter one is the same as the information used to avoid post-treatment bias in the standard causal inference settings.

-Finally, the theorem requires one technical condition -- the violation of the no omitted confounders assumption, if any, is {\it proper}.
-It means that bias (i.e., the violation of the no omitted confounders assumption) is in fact driven by omitted variables.
-Bias is not proper when the only source of bias is the misadjustment of the lag structure of observed covariates.
-Intuitively, the proposed placebo test is designed to detect bias from omitted variables and hence, it cannot detect biases that merely come from misunderstandings about the lag structure of observed variables.
-Importantly, contextual confounding and homophily bias are proper, and hence within the scope of this theorem.
-I provide a formal definition and examples in Appendix~\ref{subsec:proper}.